iTwin/demo-portal/README.md

 IMJS_AUTH_CLIENT_CLIENT_ID="spa-xxxx"
 ```

-This client Id can be created by going to [developer.bentley.com/register](https://developer.bentley.com/register/).
+This client Id can be created by going to the [registration page](https://developer.bentley.com/register/).
 The application should have the Visualization, Data Management, Synchronization and Administration API associations and at least have `http://localhost:3000/signin-callback` as a redirect url.

 ## Available Scripts